Preheat oven to 350°F (180°C). Line a cookie sheet with parchment paper. Set aside.

 Combine with a spatula until it forms a consistent chocolate cookie batter.
 The batter should hold together well, form a cookie dough ball, be shiny and slightly oily.

 Place the cookie dough ball into the mixing bowl and refrigerate 20 minutes.

 Remove from the fridge and place the dough between 2 pieces of parchment paper.

 Start rolling dough until it reaches your favorite shortbread thickness.
-I recommend a 5 mm (0.2 inches) thickness for best texture.
+I recommend a 5 mm (0.2 inches) thickness for best the texture.
 The thinner you get, the crispier they will be.

 Bake 350°F (180°C) for 10 minutes.
 The cookies should be soft when out of the oven.
 Cool 4 minutes on the cookie sheet then gently transfer each cookie to a cooling rack.
 Use the same technique as before, sliding a flat tool (spatula/knife) under each cookie to gently transfer from cookie sheet to cooling rack.